Interfacing ADC0808 with 8051 Microcontroller

 Where

-Vin is input voltage for conversion
+Vin is the input voltage for conversion

-Vfs is full scale Voltage
+Vfs is full-scale Voltage

 Vz is zero voltage

-Dx is data point being measure
+Dx is a data point being measured

-Dmax is Maximum data limit
+Dmax is the Maximum data limit

-Dmin is Minimum data limit
+Dmin is the Minimum data limit

 # include<reg51.h>